 For example, when a major blog like Social Media Examiner or Scary Mommy publish a blog post, they might go through a multi-step publishing process:

 - Write an outline.

 Proofreaders have a critical eye and they can spot errors that editors missed.
 This happens prior to publishing so any small errors that weren't caught prior to proofreading can be addressed and corrected before the work gets published.

 How can you become a proofreader from home?

-Becoming a proofreader is a job within reach for a variety of people.
+Becoming a freelance proofreader is a job within reach for a variety of people.
 While you don't need experience or a degree to work in proofreading, it does require work to get started.

 Getting trained as a professional proofreader is recommended so you gain a greater understanding of the industry and get practice learning the art of proofreading before starting to work for employers.

 You can learn proofreading for free through sources like YouTube or free courses on Udemy.
 Learning to proofread for free sounds like a good way to save money, but it can have drawbacks.

 You learn about proofreading a little bit here and there, hoping to piece it all together to work as a professional proofreader.